MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 Power Fx is expressed in human-friendly text.
 It's a low-code language that makers can work with directly in an Excel-like formula bar.
 The "low" in low-code is due to the concise and simple nature of the language, making common programming tasks easy for both makers and developers.

 > [!NOTE]
-> You may find the syntax for authoring Power Fx formula to be a bit different than what you may be used to in Power Apps or Power Automate.
-To initiate a Power Fx expression, it needs to begin with an '=' (equal sign) similar to the experience in Excel.
+> You might find the syntax for authoring Power Fx formula to be different than what you are used to in Power Apps or Power Automate.
+To initiate a Power Fx expression, it must begin with an '=' (equal sign) like in Excel.
 For more information, see [Important considerations](#important-considerations).

 Power Fx enables the full spectrum of development from no-code makers without any programming knowledge to pro-code for professional developers.
 It facilitates collaboration among diverse teams, helping them save time and effort.